fluxninja/aperture/docs/content/reference/configuration/spec.md

 <!-- vale on -->

-The integrator resets after the specified duration of time.
+The integrator resets after the specified number of ticks if the signal or setpoint are continuously invalid.
 Defaults to 4 invalid samples.

 </dd>
 <dt>sample_period</dt>